Lakers Rumors: Celtics Have Had 'Conversations' With Dennis Schroder

 — Guy Boston Sports (@GuyBostonSports) August 5, 2021

-The Celtics don’t have cap space but still have their mid-level exception of a little more than $5 million available, although that would be for a lot less than Schroder was hoping for.
+The Celtics don’t have cap space but still have their mid-level exception of a little more than $5 million available, although that would be for a lot less than Schroder was hoping for and it appears that is why the two sides are still apart, via NBA insider Keith Smith:

+Here's what a source told me on the Celtics and Dennis Schroder: Both sides have interest.
+Boston is interested in only a short-term deal, ideally one year.
+Schroder is still looking for more money than the Celtics can offer and/or a longer deal.

 The other option if Boston wants to add him would be via sign-and-trade, sending salary and potential draft picks back to the Lakers to get it done.